Feminist art movement: Performance art

 Carolee Schneemann's "Interior Scroll" is a famous performance from 1975 in which she stood on a table, gently unrolled a scroll tucked inside her vagina, and read aloud from it.
 The artwork criticizes the male-dominated art world and stands for the reclamation of women's bodies.

-Judy Chicago's "The Dinner Party" This enormous installation piece was created between 1974 and 1979 and depicts a triangular table with place settings for 39 famous women in history.
+Judy Chicago's "The Dinner Party" was an enormous installation piece created between 1974 and 1979 and depicts a triangular table with place settings for 39 famous women in history.
 The complex designs on each dish, which celebrate women's accomplishments and raise awareness about the exclusion of female contributions, resemble vulvae.

 Marina Abramović's "Rhythm 0" was a durational performance from 1974 in which she invited the audience to use 72 objects on her in any way they chose.
 Power, vulnerability, and the objectification of women were all topics that were covered throughout the performance.

 Orlan's "The Reincarnation of Saint Orlan" In this continuing performance piece that dates back to 1990, the artist has had her face altered through several plastic procedures in order to conform it to the ideals of Western art history.
 Orlan examines problems of identity and the nexus between art and technology by questioning beauty standards and the commodification of women's bodies.

 Suzanne Lacy's "The Institute of the Feminine Mystique" The purpose of this performance, which took place in 1977, was to discuss the expectations that society has for women.
 In order to question these established positions, Lacy and her collaborators created a pretend institute that offered services like cooking classes, weight loss programs, and self-help lectures.

 Guerrilla Girls' The Advantages of Being a Woman Artist Since the 1980s, The Guerrilla Girls, an anonymous collective of feminist artists, have used performance art to highlight racial and gender disparities in the art industry.
 They are holding up a list of benefits that male artists have over their female counterparts in this particular piece while wearing gorilla masks.